dell/csm-docs/content/v1/concepts/csidriver/features/powerstore.md

         blockProtocol: "FC"
 ```

-**Note** :
-    skipCertificateValidation flag is supported from CSM version 1.15.

 Here we specify that we want to CSI driver to manage two arrays: one with an IP `10.0.0.1` and the other with an IP `10.0.0.2`, we want to connect to the first array with `iSCSI` protocol and with `FC` to the second array.
 Also, we want to be able to create NFS-based volume so we provide the name of the NAS to the first array.